Azure/azure-sdk/docs/java/implementation.md

 * The request headers (redacted if not in the allow-list).
 * An SDK provided request ID for correlation purposes.
 * The number of times this request has been attempted.

+This happens within azure-core by default, but users can configure this through the builder `httpLogOptions` configuration setting.

 {% include requirement/MUST id="java-logging-responses" %} log response line and headers as an `Informational` message.
 The format of the log should be the following: